klaytn/klaytn-docs/docs/bapp/json-rpc/api-references/istanbul.md

 ## istanbul_candidates <a id="istanbul_candidates"></a>

-Return the current candidates the node tries to uphold and vote on.
+Returns the current candidates the node tries to uphold and vote on.

 **Parameters**